+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
 There will be no impact on rural areas.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.

 A. Describe the types of public or private interests in rural areas that will be affected by the rules.